phorward/libphorward/README.md

 - **regex** provides tools for constructing, parsing, processing and modifying regular expressions.
 - **string** is an extended string processing library with useful functions for `char*` and `wchar_t*`-string manipulation.

+The library also comes with some tools and command-line helpers, including a documentation generator and a functions prototype generator for C modules.

 ## Documentation

-Recently updated, full documentation can be found [here](https://www.phorward-software.com/products/phorward/doc/phorward.html), but is also locally available after installation.
+A recently updated, full documentation can be found [here](https://www.phorward-software.com/products/phorward/doc/phorward.html), and is also locally available after installation.

 ## Building